 I’ve loved History ever since I was a child.
 I think it was the stories that drew me to History.
 After all, at its core, History is a narrative—a collection of stories about people who lived before us.

 I find comfort in History.
 I’ve discovered humans have not changed a great deal over time.
-Throughout the ages, we have cherished our friends and loved ones, built robust communities, searched for beauty in the world, and displayed resiliency when faced with adversity.
+Throughout the ages, we've cherished our loved ones, built robust communities, searched for beauty in the world, and summoned resiliency when faced with adversity.
 Studying History allows us to remember past generations, who like us, journeyed through the world the best they could.
-We honor their love, bravery, and perseverance, on the one hand, while unflinchingly scrutinizing their mistakes, failings, and struggles, on the other.
+We honor their ingenuity, bravery, and perseverance, on the one hand, while unflinchingly scrutinizing their mistakes, failings, and struggles, on the other.

 We’ve inherited this History—both the beautiful and the tragic.
 Let’s discover it together and uncover the richness of our shared past.